-Dr. John David Burton Award
+Dr. John Davis Burton Award

 Application form: Dr John Davis Burton Award Application

-The award was created in the memory of Dr. John David Burton Award who was a champion and advocate for persons with disabilities.
+The award was created in the memory of Dr. John Davis Burton Award who was a champion and advocate for persons with disabilities.
 He made significant contributions toward awareness, equity, and integration of persons with disabilities throughout his career as an educator and coordinator of educational support services both at Carleton University and Algonquin College.
 This award is given annually to a deserving student who is enrolled at Algonquin College, Carleton University, La Cité collègiale or the University of Ottawa.
-Candidates applying to the Dr. John David Burton Award should demonstrate:
+Candidates applying to the Dr. John Davis Burton Award should demonstrate:

 - Significant contribution toward awareness, equity, and integration of persons with disabilities